fbit/Cloud42/README.md

 Building and Running Cloud42
 --------------------------

 This section describes how to build Cloud42 from source.
-If you just want to use it, you can download the binaries (see link above) and skip directly to the last step.
+If you just want to use it with default settings, you can download the binaries (see link above) and skip directly to the last step.
+However, building Cloud42 is required if you plan to use Eucalyptus as cloud provider instead of Amazon EC2.

 1. Go download&configure Maven 2 if you don't have it yet: [Download Maven](http://maven.apache.org/download.html).
 Cloud42 requires Java.
 It was developed using version 1.6, but it should be able to run on 1.5.x as well.
 In any case, check your Java installation and make sure your JAVA_HOME environment variable is set.